Cyrano de Bergerac (play): Act II – The Poets' Cookshop

 The next morning, at Ragueneau's bake shop, Ragueneau supervises various apprentice cooks in their preparations.
 Cyrano arrives, anxious about his meeting with Roxane.
 He is followed by a musketeer, a paramour of Ragueneau's domineering wife Lise, then the regular gathering of impoverished poets who take advantage of Ragueneau's hospitality and love for poetry.
-Cyrano composes a letter to Roxane expressing his deep and unconditional love for her, warns Lise about her indiscretion with the musketeer, and when Roxane arrives he signals Ragueneau to leave them alone.
+Cyrano composes a letter to Roxane expressing his deep and unconditional love for her, warns Lise about her indiscretion with the musketeer and, when Roxane arrives, signals Ragueneau to leave them alone.

 Roxane and Cyrano talk privately as she bandages his hand (injured from the fracas at the Port de Nesle); she thanks him for defeating Valvert at the theater, and talks about a man with whom she has fallen in love.
 Cyrano thinks that she is talking about him at first, and is ecstatic, but Roxane describes her beloved as "handsome," and tells him that she is in love with Christian de Neuvillette.
-Roxane fears for Christian's safety in the predominantly Gascon company of Cadets, so she asks Cyrano to befriend and protect him.
+Roxane fears for Christian's safety in the predominantly Gascon company of cadets, and asks Cyrano to befriend and protect him.
 This he agrees to do.

-After she leaves, Cyrano's captain arrives with the cadets to congratulate him on his victory from the night before.
+After she leaves, Cyrano's captain arrives with the cadets to congratulate him on his victory the previous night.
 They are followed by a huge crowd, including de Guiche and his entourage, but Cyrano soon drives them away.
 Le Bret takes him aside and chastises him for his behavior, but Cyrano responds haughtily.
 The Cadets press him to tell the story of the fight, teasing the newcomer Christian de Neuvillette.
 When Cyrano recounts the tale, Christian displays his own form of courage by interjecting several times with references to Cyrano's nose.
-Cyrano is angry, but remembering his promise to Roxane, he holds in his temper.
+Cyrano is angry, but remembering his promise to Roxane, holds in his temper.

-Eventually Cyrano explodes, the shop is evacuated, and Cyrano reveals his identity as Roxane's cousin.
-Christian confesses his love for Roxane but his inability to woo because of his supposed lack of intellect and wit.
+Eventually Cyrano explodes at the insults, the shop is evacuated, and Cyrano reveals his identity as Roxane's cousin.
+Christian confesses his love for Roxane but also his inability to woo her because of what he feels is a lack of intellect and wit.
 When Cyrano tells Christian that Roxane expects a letter from him, Christian is despondent, having no eloquence in such matters.
 Cyrano then offers his services, including his own unsigned letter to Roxane.
 The Cadets and others return to find the two men embracing, and are flabbergasted.
-The musketeer from before, thinking it was safe to do so, teases Cyrano about his nose and receives a slap in the face while the Cadets rejoice.
+The musketeer from before, now thinking it was safe to do so, teases Cyrano about his nose and receives a slap in the face, amusing the Cadets.